GOLVET X KPM BERLIN

 "We are Berliners and feel connected to the tradition that KPM Berlin stands for in the GOLVET and in our company.
 That's why we are delighted with this tableware designed exclusively for us and our guests," says Thorsten Schermall, CEO of the 40seconds Group, to which the GOLVET belongs.

-Just a few kilometers from the GOLVET is the historic KPM Berlin manufactory site.
-The finest porcelain has been produced here for over 250 years, including the special Kurland for the GOLVET at Potsdamer Strasse 58.
-220 individual pieces were painted by hand, packaged to prevent breakage and delivered to the 8th floor of the GOLVET so that the room and porcelain correspond perfectly with each other in the dimmed light at the long wooden table.
+Just a few kilometers from GOLVET lies the historic KPM Berlin factory complex.
+The finest porcelain has been crafted here for over 250 years, including the special Kurland for GOLVET at Potsdamer Straße 58.
+220 individual pieces were hand-painted, packed to prevent breakage, and delivered to the 8th floor of the GOLVET so that, in the subdued lighting at the long wooden table, the space and the porcelain would complement each other perfectly.

 "We build bridges between tradition and modernity in our cuisine," says Björn Swanson.
 Internationally conceived but European-focused cuisine on a rock-solid French basis characterizes the culinary style of the GOLVET.
 So it seems more than fitting that the Private Dining Room offers a view of the "Goldelse", the Victory Column, in Tiergarten on the horizon on the one hand, but on the other hand is served and dined between the street slogans collected and wallpapered on the walls by the urban artists of "Notes of Berlin".